 Don't Update Your Existing Applications¶

 After reading this handbook, some of you may be considering refactoring your existing Symfony applications.
-Our recommendation is sound and clear: you should not refactor your existing applications to comply with these best practices.
+Our recommendation is sound and clear: you may use these best practices for new applications but you should not refactor your existing applications to comply with these best practices.
 The reasons for not doing it are various: